opsec-infosec/42-ValgrindContainer/README.md

 ## AUTOMATIC INSTALL

-Clone Repo to your 42 Lab Machine
+Clone Repo to your 42 Lab Machine.
+Do not rename the repo, as the scripts use the clone name as references...
 Execute the install script:
 ```bash ./install```
 Follow the instruction provided in the install script.
 When the Managed Software Center opens, be sure to install Docker, then continue with the install